the story of my stillbirth

 One of the hardest parts of this, besides missing my sweet Ronnie, is giving up my plan of having my children two years apart.
 See, I'm a planner.
 My sisters and I were two years apart, and I loved that age gap.
 It's what I always wanted for my family.
 I mourned not only the loss of Ronnie but also the loss of Ronnie and Ruthie's relationship.
 I wanted to see them as sisters, see them play together like my sisters did.

-I don't know what God allowed this to happen.
+I don't know why God allowed this to happen.
 All the genetic testing, autopsy results, my blood-work, have all come back normal.
 There is literally no earthly explanation on why Ronnie didn't make it.
 But as my pastor said at her funeral, having a medical explication wouldn't answer the "why" question, only the "how" question.

 I've learned some things since all this happened.
 One thing I want to tell people is, please don't be afraid to bring up Ronnie to me.
 It never hurts to simply say "I'm sorry for your loss."
 It won't make me more sad that you brought it up because I'm literally thinking about it all the time!
 I don't judge people who are silent, because I was the same way before my dad died.
 But everyone I've talked to who has been through a tragedy agrees with me.
 It means something when people bring it up, and it hurts them when people don't.
 So don't be afraid to bring it up!
 If you don't know what to tell them, just say "I'm sorry."